 As the COVID-19 crisis deepens, UK venues and hotels have been revealing the true cost to their businesses – and offering their best tips for survival.

-A survey this week on behalf of NFS Technology Group found that 90% of venues are seeing meetings and events move to July onwards.
+A survey this week on behalf of NFS Technology found that 90% of venues are seeing meetings and events move to July onwards.

 Hotel groups appear initially to be more impacted because bedroom occupancy is affected as well as their meeting space occupancy.